austin-rt/create-react-skeleton/README.md

 # Getting Started

-This is a stripped version of the known and loved command `npx-create-react-app <project-name>`
+This is a stripped version of the known and loved command `npx create-react-app <project-name>` To get started, simply run `npx @austinrt/create-react-skeleton <project-name>`

 ## Available Scripts